LudoBike/Math-library/README.md

 # Math-library

-A mathematics library wich I code for train me in c++ and maths
+A mathematics library I code to train me in C++ and maths